 Here is how he recommends you approach creation of a retirement income plan

-1. Minimum guaranteed retirement income
+1. Define your minimum guaranteed retirement income

-For these mandatory expenses, you want to guarantee adequate income.
-It’s important for people to start figuring out what income they will have that is inflation-protected and guaranteed for the rest of someone’s life.
-This will help protect a retiree from longevity risk, interest rate fluctuations, and inflation, writes Merton.
+“It’s important for people to start figuring out what income they will have that is inflation-protected and guaranteed for the rest of someone’s life.
+This will help protect a retiree from longevity risk, interest rate fluctuations, and inflation,” writes Merton.

 “To increase the amount of guaranteed income above and beyond those benefits, the pensioner would have to buy an inflation-protected life annuity from a highly rated insurance company,” says Merton.

 Lifetime income annuities offer guaranteed payments for the rest of someone’s life.
 For example, let’s say a 60-year-old male purchases a $150,000 annuity today with 3% inflation protection.
 If he were to opt to start receiving payouts in 5 years, he would get around $700 a month for the rest of his life.
 (Try your own calculation with NewRetirement’s Lifetime Annuity Calculator.)

 However, annuities can be inflexible investments and don’t allow for liquidity.
 Nor are they the most efficient investment — you aren’t going to get rich “investing” in an annuity.
 In fact, they are technically an insurance product.

 This is why you would only want to put money into an annuity to cover the most necessary expenses.
 Having your needs covered can provide peace of mind.

 2. Create conservatively flexible income streams